Murder of Sylvia Likens: Aftermath

 The injury-to-person charges brought against the other juveniles known to have actively physically, mentally, and emotionally tormented Likens (Anna Ruth Siscoe, Judy Darlene Duke, Michael John Monroe, Darlene McGuire, and Randy Gordon Lepper), were later dropped.
 Siscoe died on October 23, 1996, at the age of 44, already a grandmother.
 Lepper—who had visibly smirked as he testified to having hit Likens on up to 40 separate occasions—died at the age of 56 on November 14, 2010.
+Monroe died on February 16, 2023, at the age of 68.

 Jenny Likens later married an Indianapolis native named Leonard Rece Wade.
 The couple had two children, although she remained traumatized by the abuse she had been forced to watch her sister endure.
 For the remainder of her life, Jenny was dependent upon anxiety medication.
 She died of a heart attack on June 23, 2004, at the age of 54, in Beech Grove, Indiana.

 Fourteen years before her own death, Jenny Likens Wade had viewed Gertrude Baniszewski's obituary in a newspaper; she clipped the section from the newspaper, then mailed it to her mother with an accompanying note reading: "Some good news.
 Damn old Gertrude died.
 Ha ha ha!
 I am happy about that."

 Elizabeth and Lester Likens died in 1998 and 2013, respectively.
-In the years prior to her own death, Jenny Likens Wade had repeatedly emphasized that no blame should be attributed to either of her parents for placing her and Sylvia in the care of Gertrude Baniszewski as all her parents had done was to naively trust Gertrude's promise to care for the sisters until their return to Indiana with the traveling carnival.
+In the years prior to her own death, Jenny Likens Wade had repeatedly emphasized that no blame should be attributed to either of her parents for placing her and Sylvia in the care of Gertrude Baniszewski as all her parents had done was naively trust Gertrude's promise to care for the sisters until their return to Indiana with the traveling carnival.

 The house at 3850 East New York Street in which Likens had been tortured and murdered stood vacant for many years after her death and the arrest of her tormentors.
 The property gradually became dilapidated.
 Although discussions were held about the possibility of purchasing and rehabilitating the house and converting the property into a women's shelter, the necessary funds to complete this project were never raised.
 The house itself was demolished on April 23, 2009.
 The site is now a church parking lot.